superfly/ab-test-example-app/README.md

 5. Change `const backend` ([index.js#L14](https://github.com/superfly/ab-test-example-app/blob/master/index.js#L14)) to match your own app's domain
 6. Feel free to add more variants (this app has 2 variants on top of the original)
 7. Modify code in [`/variants/`](https://github.com/superfly/ab-test-example-app/tree/master/variants) to whatever app changes you want to test (this app tests 3 different sign up forms)
-8. You'll also need to modify the `createVariant` function ([index.js#L123](https://github.com/superfly/ab-test-example-app/blob/master/index.js#L123)) to conicide with your own app's placement of DOM elements
+8. You'll also need to modify the `createVariant` function ([index.js#L123](https://github.com/superfly/ab-test-example-app/blob/master/index.js#L123)) to coincide with your own app's placement of DOM elements
 9. When you're happy with your variants, it's time to deploy!
 10. [Create a Fly account](https://fly.io/app/sign-up) if you don't already have one, and from the command line run:
 	* `fly login`